AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 ### Payment Status of a person : `payment`

 Displays an existing person's payment status in the address book.
+Optionally, can mark 1 lesson as paid or unpaid using `s/` flag.

 Format: `payment INDEX [optional: s/paid|unpaid]`